Fonta1n3/FullyNoded/Docs/QandA.md

 <img src="https://i.ibb.co/Yp1K1Qh/QR-settings.jpg" alt="QR-settings" border="0"><br/>
 Inout your master fingerprint and the correct settings, then scan the qr-code of the `xpub`, and it will import whatever range of addresses you specified<br/>
 You have to take the sd-card and put it into a computer and create the qr.
+#### Further question : what the added benifit of going through the iPhone?
+*It is just that if someone is signing a tx on their coldcard, then going to SD, they may as well broadcast from their computer rather than move it to their phone?*

+Once you've done this, you can build `PSBT` and unsigned transactions and receive to your hw wallet.

 ## Export